-Procurement Executives Community is built as a think tank because procurement leadership is becoming more complex — and harder to navigate in isolation.
+Procurement Executives Community is built as a think tank because Procurement Leadership has become a strategic capability — and increasingly difficult to develop in isolation

 PXC exists to provide that environment.